 We are keeping a very close eye on the stem cell world for technologies that fit into our philosophy.

-Dr. Jon Rowley: When I see our story unfolding, we have a great foundation.
+When I see our story unfolding, we have a great foundation.
 If you visualize the pyramid around which our company is built, RoosterBio has great technology, innovative products, and there is market need for manufacturing technologies which our products address.
 We are also supported by partners that will accelerate our success and will benefit from funding to scale our manufacturing, provided by the MTEC grant.

 Cade Hildreth: All of this is exciting.
-Congratulations again on all you have achieved in 2016!
+Congratulations again on all you have achieved!